 Stink bugs are not harmful to people.

-Stink bugs do not pose physical harm, though their odor can be extremely unpleasant if they are crushed, so avoid doing so indoors.
+Stink bugs do not pose physical harm, though their odor can be extremely unpleasant if crushed, so avoid doing so indoors.
 (Or, better yet, avoid crushing them altogether — a vacuum can work great in capturing the critters!)

 Will stink bugs harm my garden or plants?